smithkanzariya/Yolo/README.md

 # Direction to run OD.py

-clone this repository==> git clon "name of the repo"
+clone this repository==> git clone "name of the repo"

 # Download the pretrained weights
 clone repository